Mandala

 Purpose-built mixed model analysis for breeding programs, simplified for R.

-Listo Agriculture License: MIT R Package
+Listo Agriculture License: Custom R Package

 Get Started Request Download